reportportal/kubernetes/reportportal/README.md

       cpu: 250m
       memory: 512Mi
 ```
-Set Ingress controller configuration for UI like this:
+If you are going to associate a specific DNS name for your UI, set Ingress controller configuration like this:
 ```
 # ingress configuration for the ui
 ingress: